Get in touch and let’s make it happen.

 4. Improve the copy of your ads

 We’ll just come out and say it.
 There are so many ads that are poorly written.
 Too many.
-They are boring.
-They read stiffly and it is hard to connect to the message.
+They are boring, they read stiffly, and it’s hard to connect to the message.
 Making it impossible for people to want to buy from that ad.

 By the way, you can check out what your competition is doing using Facebook’s Ad Library.